- Religion and Philosophy»

 Jesus Said, "You Must Be Born-Again" - A Brief Study On Nicodemus

 This story is true.
 It is an account of a man who met Jesus.
 He was aware of His birth, of His childhood, of His lineage but when Jesus introduced Himself to the world, this man was willfully blind.
 The following story is based on a man that held a place of high responsibility in his community.
 Somewhat like a professor but also a town consultant on all matters historical and spiritual.
 It was up to him with a few others to watch for the appearance of the Messiah.
 To qualify for the job this man needed to recite huge parts of the old testament on a daily basis.
 Consequently he had to have pretty much the whole Old Testament memorized.
 This man was incredibly intelligent and should have been one of the first to recognize, accept and to receive Him.
-Only after much proofs were made in the form of miracles and wonders, did this man realize he had made a terrible mistake by rejecting Him.
+Only after the resurrection of Christ and considering the many proofs that were made in the form of miracles and wonders, did this man realize he had made a terrible mistake by rejecting Him.
 He was willfully spiritually blind but then received his sight.
 It took a whole new beginning for him but Jesus gave him a chance for a second start.
 I hope you enjoy the story:

 I write this for Israel's child, lest we shoud forget